airosa/sdmx-prototype-json/proto-20121115/field-guide.md

 to consider a nulled field and the absence of a field as the same thing.

 Not all fields appear in all contexts.
-For example response with error messages may not contain fields for measure, dimension and attributes.
+For example response with error messages may not contain fields for data, dimensions and attributes.

 ----